Have you seen piles of weeds in the park awaiting collection and wondered how they got there ?

 Friends of the Creeklands and the broader community are invited to participate in occasional Saturday or Sunday morning Working Bees.
 We usually do weeding and/or planting work with occasional mulching and rubbish removal.

-Alternatively, you might like to work with the Monday/Thursday maintenance team (please refer below).
+Alternatively, you might like to work with the Maintenance Team (please refer below).

-For an in-depth weeding experience, you might like to participate in the Monday/Thursday maintenance team.
+For an in-depth weeding experience, you might like to participate in the Monday morning maintenance team.
 The picture below (taken by Friend Jan) shows Graeme in waders removing a Honeysuckle infestation coming down from the top of the creek bank in Furness Park – while also collecting rubbish.

 Experienced weeders are available to help in weed identification.